Singletoned/singletoned.com/README.md

 3. Set up pre-commit hooks:
    ```
    npx husky install
+   chmod +x .husky/pre-commit
    ```

 ### Pre-commit Hooks
-This project uses pre-commit hooks to automatically format JavaScript files in the `scripts` directory before committing.
+This project uses Husky and lint-staged to automatically format JavaScript files in the `scripts` directory before committing.
 The formatting is done using Prettier according to the rules defined in `.prettierrc`.

 To manually format all files:
 ```